If there’s anything that any decent and hardworking individual dreads all the time, it’s paying their taxes.

-There are generally four areas in owning a rental property that your are allowed to make claims on: Improvements, maintenance, repair and management.
+There are generally four areas in owning a rental property that you are allowed to make claims on Improvements, maintenance, repair and management.

 Can You Claim All The Time?

 Generally not.
 One of the conditions that these tax guidelines have is that the property should either be advertised for rent or is currently rented out.
-If neither conditions are met, you’re not likely to make claims on it.
+If neither condition is met, you’re not likely to make claims on it.